Rizen-Software-Design-Project/QueueCare/README.md

 ### 4. Get the `.env` File

-The app requires environment variables that are not committed to the repository for security reasons.
+The app requires environment variables that are not committed to the repository for security reasons, as it contains sensitive API keys and credentials.

 Contact the project leader to receive the `.env` file: